petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/authentication/authentication-verifiers.md

 ## Configuring Authentication Verifiers

-Delectable Bonsai wants to lock down certain features they won't be using.
+Clarity Vision Solutions wants to lock down certain features they won't be using.
 Since they have no plans for connecting their instance to LibreOffice/OpenOffice for file conversion, they've decided to turn off the Image Request Authentication Verifier.

 1. Go to _Control Panel_ &rarr; _System Settings_ &rarr; _Security_ &rarr; _API Authentication_.